dimitrinicolas/lepto/README.md

 ## Get started with CLI / NPM scripts

+You can follow this Get-started Medium article: [Learn How to Automate your Images Optimization Process with Lepto](https://medium.com/@dnicolas/learn-how-to-automate-your-images-optimization-process-with-lepto-ad2cf89e2a31).

 I recommend you to use lepto via [lepto-cli](https://github.com/dimitrinicolas/lepto-cli), so it can easily be integrated to your build process with npm scripts.

 ```console